uladaharanina/Subquery/presentation.md

 ```
 (For Track table, we will get all rows, because unit is the same)

-- <b>Multi-row subquery:</b> A subquery that returns multiple rows of results.
-It can be used with operators such as IN, ANY, ALL, etc.
+- <b>Row Subqueries</b> Returns a single row with multiple columns.It can be used with operators such as IN, ANY, ALL, etc.

 ```
   SELECT CustomerID, Company, FirstName, LastName, Phone, Email